Swaagie/minimize/README.md

 ## Upcoming in release 2.0

-- minification of inline javascript by [square](https://github.com/observing/square)
+- minification of inline javascript with uglify or similar
 - client side minification support

 ## Usage